gAndy50/EuSDL2/README.md

 This software is provided as-is.
 There is no warranty for this software.
 You may not blame the author or Euphoria community for any wrong-doing using this software.
 You use this software at your own risk.
 You may use this software to write Euphoria programs using the SDL2 wrapper.
 You may distribute the software you make using this wrapper as you please, whether gratis or for a fee.
+You may not claim you wrote the original EuSFML2 wrapper.
+While not required an aknowledgement of the original author would be nice.

 Thank you for using EuSDL2!